St. Louis and metro-east leaders work to turn region into freight ‘epicenter’

 Freight can include bulk crops, fuel, raw materials, factory parts and consumer products.
 “Logistics” refers to the complex process of moving it from point of origin to point of consumption.

-Some 384 million tons of freight moved through the St. Louis area in 2016, according to the U.S. Department of Transportation’s Freight Analysis Framework.
+Some 384 million tons of freight moved through the St. Louis region in 2016, according to the U.S. Department of Transportation’s Freight Analysis Framework.

-In the St. Louis region, the logistics process involves all of the “four Rs” — roads, runways, rails and rivers.
+The region’s logistics involves all of the “four Rs” — roads, runways, rails and rivers.
 But in the early 2000s, industry leaders weren’t sharing enough information or working together on common goals, Cantwell said.

 The East-West Gateway Council of Governments formed a study group, and that led to the creation of Freightway four years ago.